Skip navigation

 Series/Report no.: NYUAD Division of Social Science Working Papers;#0110

 Abstract: Feedback plays a critical role in shaping beliefs, guiding decisions, and improving performance.
 We conduct an online experiment to study the nature and effectiveness of qualitative feedback.
-Although qualitative feedback is widely used, it has received little attention in experimental economics, where the focus has been primarily on quantitative feedback.
-Our design captures the full performance-feedback sequence: participants complete an essay-writing task, assess their performance, receive feedback from an evaluator, and then update their beliefs and make choices.
-Despite the presence of an upwards kindness bias in how feedback is given, we find that qualitative feedback is effective: beliefs are updated appropriately.
-We find no difference in how feedback is given to men and women.
+Although qualitative feedback is widely used, it has received little attention in experimental economics, where the primary focus has been on quantitative feedback.
+We find a kindness bias: Evaluators give feedback that is more positive than their true opinions.
+However, recipients anticipate the bias and update their beliefs appropriately.
+In particular, subjects do not interpret written feedback in a way that is unduly favorable to themselves.
+This contrasts with work on quantitative feedback that finds a significant upward bias in interpretation.
+Unlike prior work, we find no difference in how feedback is given to men and women.
 We identify two channels through which feedback influences decisions: a belief-updating channel and an encouragement channel.
 Women respond to both, while men are less responsive to encouragement.
-The more concrete feedback is, the more useful.
+We find improved performance for individuals who receive feedback that includes more concrete advice.

 URI: http://hdl.handle.net/2451/75241